nemediano/nemediano.github.io/resume.md

 After finishing the core courses, each student chooses a research area to focus on.
 I decided to go to [Signals, Images and Virtual Environments](http://www.mcc.unam.mx/SIAV.php){:target="_blank" rel="noreferrer noopener"}, where I took several courses in Digital Image Processing and Computer Graphics.

-My thesis supervisor was [Dr. Edgar Garduño Ángeles](https://turing.iimas.unam.mx/~egarduno/){:target="_blank" rel="noreferrer noopener"}, and I did a thesis which lies in the intersection of Digital Image Processing, Scientific Visualization and Computer Graphics.
+My thesis supervisor was [Dr. Edgar Garduño Ángeles](https://turing.iimas.unam.mx/~egarduno/){:target="_blank" rel="noreferrer noopener"}, and I did a [thesis]({{ site.baseurl }}/publications/#visualization-of-smoothed-surfaces-obtained-by-applying-boundary-tracking-to-discretized-volumes) which lies in the intersection of Digital Image Processing, Scientific Visualization and Computer Graphics.

 ### Bachelor degree

 ![FES Acatlan UNAM]({{ site.baseurl }}/static/images/places/acatlan2.jpg "FES Acatlan UNAM")

 I did my bachelor's studies at [FES Acatlan](https://www.acatlan.unam.mx/){:target="_blank" rel="noreferrer noopener"}, which is one the satellite campi of UNAM.
-I study a rather unique bachelor's degree: [Applied Mathematics and Computer Science](https://mac.acatlan.unam.mx/){:target="_blank" rel="noreferrer noopener"} (or M@ as we like to call it).
+I studied a rather unique bachelor's degree: [Applied Mathematics and Computer Science](https://mac.acatlan.unam.mx/){:target="_blank" rel="noreferrer noopener"} (or M@ as we like to call it).

 At that time, after the core courses (six semesters) you went to a pre-speciality path (for the last three semesters).
 I took the "Simulation and Decision Analysis" path, which was about studying [Operations Research](https://en.wikipedia.org/wiki/Operations_research){:target="_blank" rel="noreferrer noopener"}.
 Nowadays you could almost call it Data Science (but I just don’t like that term).

-I decided to get my degree by doing a thesis.
+I decided to get my degree by doing a [thesis]({{ site.baseurl }}/publications/#graphic-modeling-of-a-pneumatic-body-with-opengl-using-differential-equations).
 My thesis supervisor was [Dr. María del Carmen Villar Patiño](https://cadit.anahuac.mx/n/claustro/dra-maria-del-carmen-villar-patino){:target="_blank" rel="noreferrer noopener"} and I did a thesis about Physically Based Simulation and Computer Graphics.

 ## Experience in the industry